Articles

 In this article, we provide answers to frequently asked questions about pediatric orthotics and share insight on the options available to treat conditions like Blount’s Disease, Rickets and Bow Leg.
 Two products we highlight are the pediatric custom KAFO and the pediatric PRAFO.

-According to a 2019 American Board for Certification in Orthotics, Prosthetics and Pedorthics report, there are about 6,000 certified clinicians in the United States, but only a limited number of them specialize in pediatrics.
+While there are thousands of certified clinicians in the United States, only a limited number of them specialize in pediatrics.

 A pediatric orthotist specializes in treating conditions most often seen in children like Blount’s Disease, Rickets, Bow Leg, scoliosis and other neuromuscular and skeletal conditions.
 These orthotists have specialized experience in evaluating children, scanning or casting children’s limbs or other body parts, fabricating and modifying molds and braces for children, and custom-fitting orthoses to the child.